 Place Object Found:

-This odd looking object is a lamp holder.
-It was excavated near the Roman fort at Brough in 1981.
-It was found in the civilian town or vicus next to the fort.
+These lead offcuts were found during excavations near the Roman fort at Brough between 1980 and 1983.
+They were found in the civilian town or vicus next to the fort.

 Weston Park Museum